 Sometimes asking for a very low amount is equally harmful as it shows you to be someone who is lacking in confidence as well as someone who has no idea about the worth of things in this day and age.
-All questions asked in an interview have a dual intent.
+All questions asked in an interview have dual intent.

 5. It is alright to be a little ambiguous:

 When the interviewer asks you this question, he is not always looking for an exact figure.
-Chances are that he is asking the question, just to see how you react to being asked it.
-So in such a situation there is absolutely no need to fret or get nervous.
+Chances are that he is asking the question, just to see how you react to ask it.
+So in such a situation, there is absolutely no need to fret or get nervous.
 If you have not exactly thought of an exact figure it is always a safer option to be a little ambiguous.
 In this way, you are not giving away too much.
 If your answer is a little ambiguous, the recruiter will understand that you are someone who is rather sharp.

 6. State that you are open to negotiations: